Kyle Child Custody Lawyer

 Emergency Orders and Temporary Custody

 Emergency custody and temporary orders exist when parents cannot wait for a trial.
 Family violence, drug use, or severe neglect are some reasons parents seek temporary orders.
-Courts can issue temporary orders quickly to ensure children are safe while working on a long-term solution.
+Courts can issue temporary orders quickly so that children are safe while working on a long-term solution.

 Temporary orders can impact the rest of your case, so it is vital to have legal assistance as soon as possible.
 The earlier your attorney can get involved, the more quickly they can work towards resolving emergency custody issues.